Sporif/dxvk-async/README.md

 dxvk-async could theoretically trigger client-side anti cheats, and as such, may be risky to use inside of multiplayer games.
 If you have been banned because of dxvk-async, please report about it at [this issue here](https://github.com/Sporif/dxvk-async/issues/42) with information about your system (like a neofetch), distribution/OS (BSD, GNU/Linux, etc.), how long it took the ban to take effect, and whether or not you were able to get unbanned.

+As of 2022-07-16 we are not aware of any bans that happened due to dxvk_async.